 My Dear Good Rosi: Letters From Nazi-Occupied Holland, 1940-1943

-The forthcoming book, My Dear Good Rosi: Letters From Nazi-Occupied Holland, 1940-1943 is the story of Hugo and Clemy Mosbacher, my husband Tony’s grandparents, who were killed in Auschwitz in 1943.
+The book, My Dear Good Rosi: Letters From Nazi-Occupied Holland, 1940-1943 is published and available from Amazon.com, Barnes and Noble and independent booksellers.
+It is the story of Hugo and Clemy Mosbacher, my husband Tony’s grandparents, who were murdered in Auschwitz in 1943.
 The story is based on the 200 letters and postcards they wrote and sent from Nazi occupied Amsterdam to their only child, Rosi who lived in London and later New York.

 Nuremberg, Germany had been the family home for many years until Hitler came to power and began persecuting Jews.
 Tony’s mother, Rosi was young and healthy enough to be able to leave Germany and work as a domestic in England for a family that took in refugees.
 When her quota number came up in 1940 she was able to immigrate to the the United States.

 Hugo and Clemy planned to wait in Nuremberg for their quota numbers to immigrate to the United States to join Rosi in New York.
 Unfortunately, this never happened.
-They said goodbye to one another for the last time in 1939.
+They said goodbye to one another for the last time in 1939 in Nuremberg.
 Their only contact after that was through the many letters they exchanged.
 Rosi saved every piece of correspondence from her parents for almost 70 years.

 I’d been doing family history for many years so was used to asking questions to uncover stories.
 And fortunately Tony’s mother was open and willing to answer my many questions about her parents.
 It was as if she’d been waiting for someone to ask her about them.
 I believe that most people are out there waiting to be asked about their lives and need to hear “Tell me” from someone.